Trontie/sona/README.md

 Simple windows Beep() creator:

-Write your song notes ( list available here ) and use the commands ( list available here ) to clear, play, export your music in a working, standalone, .c file.
+Write your song notes ( list available here ) and use  commands ( list available here ) to clear, play, export your music in a working, standalone, .c file.

 <hr>